masterfri/stateful/README.md

 }
 ```

-There is a simple example:
+Here is a simple example:

 ```
 use Masterfri\Stateful\Contracts\Stateful;